joshlf/erreq/README.md

 erreq
 =====

-An extension of the golang Error interface which supports equality checking
+The erreq package defines an extension of the error interface which supports equality checking.